MarcusCastroV/TV-Shows-Guide/README.md

 ## Installation and Usage

+To use the application, follow these steps:

+1. Clone or download this repository to your local machine.
+2. Go to the [OMDb website](https://www.omdbapi.com/) and create a free account to obtain an API key.
+3. In the `key.js` file, replace the `KEY` placeholder with your actual API key.
-To use the application, simply clone or download this repository to your local machine, and then open the `index.html` file in a web browser.
-Once the application is loaded, enter the title of the movie or TV show you wish to search for in the search bar, and then click the "Search" button.
-The application will retrieve information about the matching movies or TV shows and display them in the results section below the search bar.
+4. Open the `index.html` file in a web browser.
+5. Once the application is loaded, enter the title of the movie or TV show you wish to search for in the search bar, and then click the "Search" button.
+6. The application will retrieve information about the matching movies or TV shows and display them in the results section below the search bar.

 ## Features